KyleMacPherson/cv/README.md

 #### Team player

 As a Makers Academy graduate I have spent a lot of time pair programming as well as working in small teams.
 My favourite periods of the course were the final weeks during which I have been part of a teams producing MVPs to a deadline.
-I find these kind of high pressure situations extremely exciting, and have found that this is where I have done my best work, and progressed the fastest.
+I find these kind of high pressure situations exciting and motivating, and have found that this is where I have done my best work, and progressed the fastest.
 I have also found that understanding the thought processes of others, as well as having to explain my own, has been an invaluable learning tool.

 ## Education